Major Code BA1944

 Geography is the study of spatial relationships between humans and their changing environment.
 For example, geographers note the Earth’s human population is now predominantly urban and increasingly demands a higher standard of living.
 Thus geographers investigate, among other things, how development pressure is greatly straining the Earth’s capacity to sustainably carry its human inhabitants.
 The HTC program in Geography offers students the opportunity study this process using cutting-edge techniques and methods.
 Honors tutorial students can major in the Urban Planning and Sustainability track and learn how to design healthy and environmentally friendly cities.
 Students can major in the Globalization and Development track to learn about international development and how it can be more equitably carried out to raise the standard of living for billions of people coping with poverty.
 The HTC Geography program also offers a Meteorology track that trains students to be atmospheric scientists capable of analyzing weather and shifting/changing climate patterns.
 Finally, a General Geography track is an option for majors that allows them much flexibility in tailoring an individualized educational experience based on specific topics/methods of interest.
 Topics include geographic information systems, hazards, landforms, environmental law, climate science, historical geography, political geography, economic geography, among many others.

-Applicants are selected by the program director of studies in consultation with the dean of the Honors Tutorial College.
-In addition to a superior academic record (minimum 3.5 GPA, a minimum score of 30 on the ACT or 1300 on the SAT, and a class rank in the top 10%), committee members look for students who are highly motivated and exhibit the potential to conduct independent research.
-An essay and a personal interview with the director of studies are required for entry as a freshman.
+Applicants are selected by the program director of studies in consultation with the dean of the Honors Tutorial College on the basis of superior academic ability and the potential for self-motivated study and research.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 Letters of recommendation are strongly recommended.
 Although this is a four-year program, consideration will be given to applications of first-semester Ohio University freshmen.

 Change of Program Policy